-- A. Date: The final exam is a take-home that you may obtain and complete during any 24 hours within the final exam period (Wednesday, December 5 to Monday, December 17, 2018) in a method approved by the Law School Registrar.
+- A. Date: The final exam is a take-home that you may obtain and complete during any 24 hours within the final exam period (Wednesday, December 4 to Monday, December 16, 2019) in a method approved by the Law School Registrar.
 This will probably be the same as the midterm exam: download the exam from CANVAS and upload your answer document to CANVAS. - B. Duration: This exam is designed to be completed within just five hours.
 The 24-hour hour window is designed to permit you to step away and refresh.
-That way, you can revise and polish your answer to be more complete and lucid. - C. Weight: The final exam comprises 45% of your course grade, 135 of the 300 total course points. - D. Format and Length: The final examination will be comprised of three roughly equal parts.
+That way, you can revise and polish your answer to be more complete and lucid.

+- C. Weight: The final exam comprises 45% of your course grade, 135 of the 300 total course points. - D. Format and Length: The final examination will be comprised of three roughly equal parts.
 This three-part structure maximizes the exam's reliability and validity. - 1.
 The first part will include around 25 multiple choice questions. - 2.
 The second part will include around two short or "directed" essay questions focused on one or two specific issues. - 3.
 The third part will include a long essay problem.
 The essays are essentially hypothetical factual circumstances in which you will be expected to: (i) identify the legal issues, (ii) analyze the problems by applying the correct legal principles to the facts, and (iii) argue for a reasonable conclusion. - E. Coverage: The exam will test those concepts and issues either covered in assigned readings or explored during class lectures and discussions.
 The exam will roughly reflect the relative time and emphasis devoted to topics in the course.
 For example, malpractice will be tested more heavily than licensure. - F. Cumulative: The final exam is cumulative.
 Topics already tested on the midterm may also appear on the final exam.
-But the emphasis will be on topics covered after the midterm.

-- G. Open Book: The midterm and final exams are OPEN book exams.
+But the emphasis will be on topics covered after the midterm. - G. Open Book: The midterm and final exams are OPEN book exams.
 You may use any written or printed materials, including, but not limited to: any required and recommended materials, any handouts from class, PowerPoint slides, class notes, and your own personal or group outlines.
 But no consultation or discussion with any other person is permitted. - H. Additional Research: While you may use any materials that you have collected for this class, you are neither expected nor are you permitted to do any online or library research (e.g. on Lexis, Westlaw, Google, Bing, reference materials) to answer the exam questions. - I. Warning about Open Book: Having your notes and materials will not relieve you of the need to already know the material.
 Indeed, it is very probable that if you do not study for this exam exactly as you would for a closed-book exam, then you will do very poorly and perhaps not pass. - J. Grading: All exams will receive a raw score from zero to 135.
 The raw score is meaningful only relative to the raw score of the other students in the class.
 The raw score will be added to the midterm and quiz scores.
 That total will then be converted to a scaled score, based on the class curve.
-For example, if the highest raw score in the class were 100/135, then that student would receive an A. - K. Mandatory Mean: The final grades must comport with Law School's grading policies.
-Note that the 2018-2019 Student Handbook states that the Law School "mandates a mean of between 2.7 and 3.3 for all Upper Level (non-1L) classes."
-That is a mean roughly between a B- and B+. - L. Exam Feedback: Several weeks after the exam, I will post: - 1.
-A copy of the exam - 2.
-A blank scoring sheet and explanatory memo - 3.
-Model answers.
+For example, if the highest raw score in the class were 100/135, then that student would receive an A.

+K. Exam Feedback: Several weeks after the exam, I will post:

+- 1. A copy of the exam

+- 2. A blank scoring sheet and explanatory memo

+- 3. Model answers.